by David Glen Robinson

 Colman Domingo's flawed script for DOT and Lisa B. Thompson's direction hinder, over-shout the talents onstage.

 The Ground Floor Theatre has a solid reputation for producing progressive and thought-provoking pieces.
 The last show I reviewed here, Some Humans Were Harmed…, left a lasting impression on me in a way that few have.
 So, too, did writer Lisa B. Thompson’s prior production, The Mamalogues, though I failed spectacularly to produce a review.
-I was therefore beyond disappointed to find that Thompson’s work as a director on Coloman Doming's Dot so widely misses the mark. …
+I was therefore beyond disappointed to find that Thompson’s work as a director on Coloman Doming's Dot so widely misses …